NEPAL–OMAN BILATERAL RELATIONS

-Nepal and the Sultanate of Oman established their diplomatic relations on January 21, 1977.
+Nepal and the Sultanate of Oman established their diplomatic relations on 21 January 1977.
 The relations between the two countries have always remained cordial and friendly.
-Mutual trust, respect, understanding and cooperation form the strong basis of bilateral relations.
+Mutual trust, respect, understanding and cooperation form the strong basis of bilateral relations between two countries.
 Prior to the opening up of residential embassy in Muscat, the Embassy of Nepal in Riyadh was concurrently accredited to the Sultanate.

 The Government of Nepal opened its embassy in Muscat, the Sultanate of Oman on September 1, 2013.
 New chancery of the Embassy of Nepal in Muscat was formally inaugurated by H.H.
 Mohammad Salim Ali Al-Said, Chief of Protocol Department on November 20, 2013 at Diplomatic area of Shatti Al-Qurum and started full-fledged functioning along with Consular services.
 The then Foreign Secretary of Nepal Mr. Arjun Bahadur Thapa later inaugurated the Embassy at its premises on December 25, 2013.
-At the establishment, the Embassy was headed by Charge’ d’Affaires.
-Now the embassy has been upgraded to the ambassador level.
-H.E.
-Sarmila Parajuli Dhakal has been appointed as the first Ambassador of Nepal to the Sultanate of Oman.
-The establishment of the new embassy has unlocked new potentials of cooperation between the two countries in the areas of tourism, trade and investment, as well as in further expanding employment opportunities for Nepali nationals in Oman.
+At the establishment, the Embassy was headed by Mr. Jhabindra Prasad Aryal in the capacity of Chargé d’Affaires e.p.
+The Embassy was upgraded to the Ambassador level with the appointment of H.E.
+Sarmila Parajuli Dhakal, as the first Ambassador to the Sultanate of Oman.
+The establishment of the new Embassy has unlocked new potentials of cooperation between the two countries in the areas of tourism, trade and investment, and Human Resources utilization in favour of both countries.

 Exchange of Visits

-Exchange of visits and interactions from time to time and at different levels between the leaders from both countries have contributed to foster goodwill and understanding between the two countries.
+Regular exchange of visits and interactions at different levels between the leaders from both countries have contributed to foster goodwill and understanding between the two countries.
 This also provides great opportunities for both countries to broaden and deepen their bonds of friendship and ties that have been subsisting so happily for several years.

 - Mr. Bhim Rawal, former Deputy Prime Minister, Minister of Defence, Home Affairs and vice-chairman of CPN (UML), MP, was in a three-day private visit in Oman from 23 to 25 February 2017.